Skip to main content

 Insurance persistency ratio

-What is Persistency Ratio in Insurance?
+What is a Persistency Ratio in Insurance?

 Persistency ratios are statistics that will help you choose your next insurance policy wisely.
 Read more to learn about persistency ratios.